cchitsiang/awesome-stars/topics.md

 ## aws

+- [FurlanLuka/microservice-stack](https://github.com/FurlanLuka/microservice-stack) - A suite of tools that aim to help developers create microservice architectures
 - [eleven-sh/cli](https://github.com/eleven-sh/cli) - A CLI to create code sandboxes with automatic HTTPS and long running processes in your cloud provider account
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [bytebase/dbcost](https://github.com/bytebase/dbcost) - The simple pricing calculator and comparison tool for the cloud databases.